WinVector/zmPDSwR/README.md

   [by-nc]: http://creativecommons.org/licenses/by-nc/3.0/ "Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0)"

+## Download

+You can download all of the examples and code by following the "git clone" or "download zip" instructions at our master repository: [github.com/WinVector/zmPDSwR](https://github.com/WinVector/zmPDSwR).

 ## License for documentation, notes, code, and derived data:

 [![Creative Commons License](http://i.creativecommons.org/l/by-nc/3.0/88x31.png)] [by-nc]